Chumash: tš̓atǝšwǝ ’ixus Español: Yerba del oso

 Origin: Coastal scrub communities and chaparral of California

 Other names: California Coffeeberry, California Buckthorn, Leatherleaf Coffeeberry

 Summer Dry: Yes

-Chumash believed the berries of "yerba del oso" (bear's grass, in Spanish) to be toxic to humans, but not to bears.
-The leaves were rubbed on the skin to soothe rheumatism.
-Bathing in a decoction of leaves was said to soothe poison oak rash.
-The bark was used as a laxative.
-They resemble commercial coffee beans, however, attempts at using coffeberry as coffee substitute have not be successful.
+The leaves have been rubbed on the skin to soothe rheumatism.
+Bathing in a decoction of leaves is said to soothe poison oak rash.
+The seeds resemble commercial coffee beans, however, attempts at using coffeeberry as coffee substitute have not be successful.
 They are a good grazing food for animals and birds.